MikroElektronika/mikrosdk_click_v2/clicks/dcmotor16/README.md

 ## Example Description

-> This example shows the capabilities of the DC Motor 16 click board.
+> This example shows the capabilities of the DC Motor 16 Click board.

 **The demo application is composed of two sections :**